UK Black activist critical in hospital after shooting

-LONDON (AP) — An activist who has played a leading role in anti-racism demonstrations in Britain was in critical condition in a London hospital on Monday after being shot.
+LONDON — An activist who has played a leading role in anti-racism demonstrations in Britain was in critical condition Monday in a London hospital after being shot.

 The party said Johnson was “a strong, powerful voice for our people and our community.”